CollectionBuilder/collectionbuilder.github.io/pages/about.md

 The grant also provides funds for us to embed ourselves into several academic libraries and/or similar institutions to set up the technological tools and basic workflows necessary for using the tool to build digital collections more pervasively.

+---

+## Community

-***Opportunities for Collaboration***
+Opportunities for Collaboration:

-- **Partner!** - If you, or some institution you know, might be interested in adopting this tool more seriously, we can offer a small subaward to supplement the additional work involved and one of us would visit your site to help get everything set up.
+- **Partner!** - If you, or some institution you know, might be interested in adopting this tool more seriously, we can help.
+Please get in touch for current opportunities and help us guide the future of CollectionBuilder.
 - **Feedback!** - If you have thoughts on the documentation, tool, visualizations, user interactions, or any other features in the tool, please *please* **please** provide us with feedback.
-Our intention in doing workshops and presentations is to gather feedback on the tool so that when our year is up we have the best, most usable version of CollectionBuilder.
+Our intention in doing workshops and presentations is to gather feedback on the tool so that CollectionBuilder can continue to grow, becoming more useable and useful.
 - **Contribute** - If you take to the static web development model and would like to provide contributions of your own to our tool, we would LOVE to work with you and incorporate any contributions you might make.
 We have a [code of conduct](https://github.com/CollectionBuilder/collectionbuilder.github.io/blob/main/CODE_OF_CONDUCT.md) for contributors.

 <div class="row">